perfaram/GRDBUndoRedo/README.md

 A step can include more than one database transaction.
 Be careful, that all changes between two calls to `.barrier()` will be grouped in one step.

 ### Freezing
 If your database can receive changes without user action, e.g. through background network calls, be careful not to let the user accidentally undo these!
-You can tell `GRDBUndoRedo` to stop recording database changes via `.freeze()` / then `.unfreeze()`.
+You can tell `UndoRedoManager` to stop recording database changes via `.freeze()` / then `.unfreeze()`.
 However: this library has no understanding of your application logic, so be careful regarding data consistency.

 ### Foreign keys
-If foreign keys enforcement is enabled, `GRDBUndoRedo.init` will ensure that no table, that is related through foreign keys to tables included in the undo-redo scope, are omitted; and will raise in such a case.
+If foreign keys enforcement is enabled, `UndoRedoManager.init` will ensure that no table, that is related through foreign keys to tables included in the undo-redo scope, are omitted; and will raise in such a case.
 If a database operation has cascade effects, all the changes will be included in the same step, and thus will reverted together on undo.

 ### Concurrent instances
-It is possible to supply a prefix to `GRDBUndoRedo.init`, so that multiple instances can handle undo-redo for **non-overlapping scopes** in the same database.
+It is possible to supply a prefix to `UndoRedoManager.init`, so that multiple instances can handle undo-redo for **non-overlapping scopes** in the same database.
 Having overlapping scopes will result in unpredictable consequences and possibly inconsistent data.

 ## Acknowledgments
 It is largely based on the [example code available on the SQLite website](https://www.sqlite.org/undoredo.html.).